home-assistant/addons/nginx_proxy/README.md

-# Hass.io Core Add-on: NGINX Home Assistant SSL proxy
+# Home Assistant Add-on: NGINX Home Assistant SSL proxy

 Sets up an SSL proxy with NGINX and redirects traffic from port 80 to 443.